-Lipomas are a benign tumour composed of mature adipocytes, and is the most common soft tissue tumour seen is approximately 2% of the population.
+Lipomas are benign tumours composed of mature adipocytes.
+They are the most common soft tissue tumour seen in approximately 2% of the population.

 Patients typically present in adulthood (5th-7th decades).

-Typically lipomas are superficial as a soft painless mass in the trunk or proximal extremities.
-These are likely to have been present for many years, and may change size with weight fluctuation.
+Typically lipomas are superficial and present as a soft painless mass in the trunk or proximal extremities.
+They are likely to have been present for many years, and may change size with weight fluctuation.

-Simple lipomas are circumscribed encapsulated soft masses appearing entirely made of fat.
-Occasionally solid components will be present (blood vessels, muscle fibres fibrous septae and fat necrosis), which need to be carefully assessed to ensure that these do not represent a more aggressive component.
+Simple lipomas are circumscribed encapsulated soft masses, made nearly entirely of fat.
+Occasionally solid components will be present (blood vessels, muscle fibres, fibrous septae, and fat necrosis), which need to be carefully assessed to ensure that these do not represent a more aggressive component.
 Histology demonstrates mature adipocytes with no cellular atypia or pleomorphism 4.